Stocks Priced in Real GDP

 Whoever creates the money holds a position of great power — the choice of how to allocate resources is in their hands.
 They choose who gets the money, and for what, and when.
 And they do this again and again and again.

 Who should create the monetary medium?
-Today, money is designated in the ivory towers of central banks and allocated through the banking system.
+Today, money is designated by a central bank and allocated through the financial system via credit creation.
 Historically, in the days of commodity-money, money was initially allocated by digging it up out of the ground.
 Anyone with a shovel or a gold pan could create money.
 In the days of barter, a monetary medium was created even more simply, through producing things others were happy to swap or credit.

 While central banks might claim that they have the nation’s best democratic interests at heart, evidence shows that since the world exited the gold exchange standard in 1971 (thus giving banks a monopoly over the allocation of money and credit), bank assets as a percentage of GDP have exploded (this data is from the United Kingdom, but there is a similar pattern around the world).